wpwupingwp/novowrap/README.md

 The other functions could run in normal computer and have no extra requirements for memory, CPU, et al.

-The software requires Internet for the first run to install the lacking dependencies.
+The software requires Internet for the first run to install the missing dependencies.
 Then, it could works if offline, but better when have connection.
 ## Software